-Underwater elevation levels (Appendix B.2).
-We use gridded bathymetric data on underwater elevation levels at a detailed spatial resolution (30 arc seconds, or about 1 kilometer at the equator) from the General Bathymetric Chart of the Oceans (GEBCO) to measure sea depth around the city.
+Underwater elevation levels (Appendix C.2).
+We use gridded bathymetric data on underwater elevation levels at a detailed spatial resolution (30 arc seconds, or about 1 kilometer at the equator) from the General Bathymetric Chart of the Oceans (GEBCO) to measure sea depth around port cities.

-Saiz land rent proxy (Appendix B.3).
-While we are not aware of any dataset that covers land rents globally going back to the 1950s, Saiz (2010) proposes a geography-based measure that correlates well with land rents.
-This allows us to construct land rent proxies for all cities in our dataset.
-The 'Saiz-measure' is defined as follows: Take a 50 kilometer radius around the centroid of the city.

-Exclude all sea cells, all internal water bodies and wetland areas, as well as all cells with a gradient above 15%.
-The remaining cells, as a share of the total cells, can be used as a proxy for land rents.
-We replicate the methodology in Saiz exactly, using GIS data that have global coverage.
+Saiz land scarcity measure (Appendix C.3).
+To measure cities' land scarcity, we follow the methodology in Saiz (2010), using GIS data that have global coverage: We take a 50 kilometer radius around the centroid of the city, and count all sea cells, all internal water bodies and wetland areas, as well as all cells with a gradient above 15%.
+These cells, as a share of the total cells, can be used as a proxy for a city's land scarcity, as they cannot be built on.

-City-level GDP per capita (Appendix B.4).
+City-level GDP per capita (Appendix C.4).
 Data on city-level income levels are needed for the quantitative estimation only.
 We are not aware of readily available sources of GDP per capita data for cities worldwide.
 For this reason, we estimate GDP per capita for the last year in our sample (1990) for the full sample of 2,636 worldwide cities in the following way.
 First, we use estimates of city GDP from the Canback Global Income Distribution Database for a subset of our sample (898 cities) for which data are reported for 1990.
 We extrapolate GDP per capita for the full sample of cities using the linear fit of the GDP per capita data on nightlight luminosity and country fixed effects, building on a growing body of evidence suggesting that income can be reasonably approximated using nightlight luminosity data (Donaldson and Storeygard, 2016).